Loose Parts Book Review

 Inquiry: construction, investigation, and correlation

-This is not a toy based approach but play that stimulates curiosity and allows children to be creative.
+Loose parts are not considered to be a toy-based approach but play that stimulates curiosity and allows children to be creative.
 This approach is explained in the first chapter.
 While there are dozens and dozens of beautiful photos, there are no specific recipes or instructions, and whatever materials a teacher or parent can find may be incorporated into this philosophy.
 The authors credit a British architect Simon Nicholson with coining the term loose parts in 1971.

 The authors state that, “Children feel productive when they accomplish something, when their work is valued, and when they do not feel a sense of failure.”
 The children are challenged and allowed to use their abilities for developmentally appropriate work.
 Yes, the children feel they are working and are quite serious when using loose parts.
 Because of the endless possibilities with this approach, children cannot fail.

-Loose parts are sustainable and and affordable.
+Loose parts are sustainable and affordable.
+They may be recycled items.
 They support the curriculum in subject areas such as math, physical science, dramatic play, symbolic play, language, literacy, art, sensory exploration, movement, and music.
 They may be used indoors or outside.
 They allow the children a chance to use their own talents and strengths in an appropriate way for their own serious learning.

 Thank you for reading, Carolyn